 8. Franks, JL (2008).
 Why do students with hearing impairment resist wearing FM amplification?
 Master’s Thesis, Eastern Michigan University.

 9. Building Self-Confidence & Resilience to Maximize Acceptance of Hearing Devices: Guide to Building Awareness and Skills to Facilitate Daily Use of Hearing Devices Early Childhood Through High School.

-10. Kool Kidz Vidz are part of the membership benefits of Teacher Tools.
+10. Kool Kidz Vidz are part of the Teacher Tools library available to members.
 There are 13 brief videos by students with varying degrees of hearing loss and hearing devices, including discussion questions.